jameskong098/mfalock/listener/README.md

     ```bash
     python listener.py
     ```
-7. The script will first attempt to copy `servo.py` from the project's `servo_motor` directory to the Pico.
-It will then start listening for connections and log messages to the console, including `mpremote` communication attempts with the Pico.
+7. The script will first attempt to copy `servo.py` from the project's `pico_sensors/servo_motor` directory to the Pico.
+It will then load settings from the root `.env` file and start listening for connections.
 Keep this script running in the background (e.g., using `screen`, `tmux`, or as a systemd service) for the system to function correctly.

 ## Multi-Factor Authentication Session Logic